janpolowinski/dswarm-temporary-docu/Functional Range of the current Release.md

-The alpha release version of d:swarm serves purposes of demonstration and testing and is meant to validate the working principles of the web-based graphical user interface (GUI).
+The currently released version of d:swarm serves purposes of demonstration and testing and is meant to validate the working principles of the web-based graphical user interface (GUI).

 ## Modelling Features

-At the stage of the alpha release you can model these [ETL processes](http://en.wikipedia.org/wiki/Extract,_transform,_load):
+At the stage of the current release you can model these [ETL processes](http://en.wikipedia.org/wiki/Extract,_transform,_load):

 1. [[Import sample data|Import Sample Data]] (of small size up to 1,000 records) in CSV and XML formats to d:swarm.
 2. [[Configure the schema|Select Data for Schema Configuration]] of the imported sample data.